Recycling Project: Ripped jeans become capris

 If there is enough fabric in the extensions to hem them invisibly and you’ll be satisfied with the pants length, hem the extensions and be done.
 In my case, I needed the full length of the extensions to reach my desired pant length, so read on…

-Pant cuffs don’t have any stitching on them, so in order to finish the legs, we must fold the extension inside so it ends at a higher point than where it was attached (see second photo below).
-My plan being, to run a hemming stitch very close to the extension seam, which would make it virtually invisible (see third photo below).
+Pant cuffs don’t have any stitching on them, so in order to finish the legs, we must fold the extension inside so it ends at a higher point than where it was attached (see first photo below).
+My plan being, to run a hemming stitch very close to the extension seam, which would make it virtually invisible (see second photo below).

 In order to do all this, and out of the original denim at this point, I needed a couple extra pieces of fabric.
 This could be any kind of solid or print since the cuff lining will not be visible in most cases.
 And I guess this could be really any kind of fabric, but for some reason I decided that it needed to have a similar weight to the denim (to make the cuff more believable), so I picked a lightweight contrasting print I liked and interfaced it with bull denim.